MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 ## Printer

-The **Printer** field shows the name of printer that report is set up to use for printing.
-Specifies a network or cloud-enabled printer selected for this report.
-You can change the printer by using Printer Selections page.
-If no printer is selected, the browser will handle the printout and display a standard experience where a local printer can be chosen.
+The **Printer** field shows the name of printer that the report will be sent to for printing. **(Handeled by browser)** indicates there is no printer designated to the report for printing.
+In  this case, the browser will handle the printout and display a standard experience where you can choose a local printer connected to your device.

->[!NOTE]
+> [!NOTE]
-> The predefined settings are typically set up and managed by an administrator.
-If you want to learn more, see [Manage Saved Settings for Reports and Batch Jobs](reports-saving-reusing-settings.md).
+> You can't change the printer using the **Printer** field.
+To change the printer, you'll have to go to the **Printer Selections** page.
+Setting the printer is typically an administrator task.
+If you want to learn more, see [Set Up Printers](ui-specify-printer-selection-reports.md).

 ## <a name="SavedSettings"></a>Use default values from